Department of Art records

 Conditions Governing Access

-Collection is open for research.
-Box 622, Folders 40-44 contain restricted material.
+Collection is open for research except where noted.
+Box 622 Folders 40-44 contain restricted material.

 Conditions Governing Use